getodk/docs/odkx-src/sync-endpoint.rst

            provisioned certificate one can be added by modifying the cert-bootstrap service in :file:`docker-compose-https.yml`
            to pull from the appropriate external files.
-Additionally docker's builtin secrets and config infrastructure can be used directly to expose the certificate and key only to the NGINX container.
+Additionally docker's built in secrets and config infrastructure can be used directly to expose the certificate and key only to the NGINX container.